 And maybe that wasn’t [Laughingly.]
 Henning’s strongest quality.
 But he subscribed to the same confessions and beliefs that I do.
 And I think that’s—that’s our task right now, too.

-If you’re liking our show, please take a minute to tell a friend about it, or share this episode online using the hashtag #TheExperimentPodcast.
-And don’t forget to rate and review us on apps like Apple Podcasts, or wherever you listen.
+If you’re enjoying the show, please take the time to rate and review us on Apple Podcasts, or wherever you listen.

 The Experiment is a co-production of The Atlantic and WNYC Studios.
 Thanks for listening.

-(The melody comes to a resting place, and the wind instruments play one final suspended note as the episode comes to an end.)
+(The melody comes to a resting place, and the wind instruments play one final suspended note as the episode ends.)